daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 In MDS we share credentials via the password manager LastPass.
 This can also be useful for helping keep secure passwords and efficient authentication.
 Sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
 We also recommend installing the LastPass Chrome Extension available here: [https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd).

 ## Slack
 For our MDS courses and program annoucements, correspondance and course forums we use the communcation tool Slack.
 Slack can be accessed via the web browser, however we strongly recommend installing the Slack App.
 The Slack app can be installed from the the Slack website.
-Installation instructions are available here: [https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac](https://slack.com/intl/en-ca/help/articles/207677868-Download-Slack-for-Mac)
+Installation instructions are available here: [https://slack.com/intl/en-ca/downloads/linux](hhttps://slack.com/intl/en-ca/downloads/linux).
+Alternatively, you can download Slack from the [Snap store](https://snapcraft.io/slack).

 ## Visual Studio Code